benlubas/molten-nvim/README.md

 - See output in real time, without flicker
 - Python virtual environment support
 - Renders images, plots, and LaTeX to the terminal
-- Very customizable

 ## Requirements

 - NeoVim 9.4+
 - Python 3.10+
 - [image.nvim](https://github.com/3rd/image.nvim) is only required if you want to render images
-- Required Python packages (can be installed in a venv. [read more](https://github.com/benlubas/molten-nvim/wiki/Virtual-Environments)):
+- Required Python packages (can be installed in a venv. [read more](./docs/Virtual-Environments.md)):
   - [`pynvim`](https://github.com/neovim/pynvim) (for the Remote Plugin API)
   - [`jupyter_client`](https://github.com/jupyter/jupyter_client) (for interacting with Jupyter)
 - Optional Python packages: